quozd/awesome-dotnet/README.md

 * [CSLY](https://github.com/b3b00/CSLY) - A light embedded C# lexer/parser generator.

 ## Source Generator

+* [M31.FluentAPI](https://github.com/m31coding/M31.FluentAPI) - Effortlessly generate fluent APIs for your C# classes.
 * [Supernova.Enum.Generators](https://github.com/EngRajabi/Enum.Source.Generator) - A C# source generator to create an enumeration class from an enum type.
 With this package, you can work on enums very, very fast without using reflection.

 # Other Lists